Volume VIssue 2May 14, 2008

 * * * * * * *

-"May you, all you are, all you love, and all you touch, and all that which loves and touches you, be blessed with peace, prosperity, perfect health, harmony, happiness and compassion, always, forever."
+"May you, all you are, all you love, all you touch, and all that loves and touches you, be granted peace, prosperity, perfect health, harmony, happiness, humility and compassion always, forever." - Thomas

 PLEASE PASS THIS EMAIL ON TO THOSE YOU CARE ABOUT